GuillaumeMONTI/GuillaumeMONTI/README.md

 - Biasing circuits
 - Analog IC layout
 - Transistor-level simulation and characterization
-- Analog Design for Smartcards
+- Analog IC design for smart-card applications

 ## Open-source Analog IC Projects

-I use SKY130A, Xschem, ngspice and IIC-OSIC-TOOLS to develop and document open-source analog IC design projects.
+I use SKY130A, Xschem, ngspice, and IIC-OSIC-TOOLS to develop and document open-source analog IC design projects.

-The goal of these projects is to broaden my knowledge in Analog Design and practice designing specific analog blocks I am not currently designing at my job.
+The goal of these projects is to broaden my knowledge of analog IC design and gain practical experience with circuits and architectures I do not currently work on in my current professional role.